nikvuk92/PGA_2024/Project.md

 module load bioinfo-tools
 module load ADMIXTURE/1.3.0
 ```
-A basic ADMIXTURE run looks like this:
+A basic ADMIXTURE run would look like this (do not run this):

 ```
-admixture -s time FINAL_DATASET_PRUNED.bed 2
+admixture -s time EXAMPLE.bed 2
 ```

 This command executes the program with a seed set from system clock time, it gives the input file (remember the extension) and the K value at which to run ADMIXTURE (2 in the previous command).